guilatrova/latrovacommits-articles/posts/2021/2021-05-16-python-handling-exceptions/post.en-us.md

 In that sense, it makes me feel that the client is teaching the serving class what exceptions it might produce.
 If we decide to reuse it in any other step  (let's say a customer wants another printed copy from an older order receipt), we would be replicating most of this code.

-Although this service works fine, it's hard to maintain, and it's not clear how one step correlates to the other due the repeated `except` blocks between every step which take away our attention on the "how" to think about "when".
+Although this service works fine, it's hard to maintain, and it's not clear how one step correlates to the other due to the repeated `except` blocks between every step which take away our attention on the "how" to think about "when".

 ### 1️⃣ First improvement: Make exceptions specific